Skip to main content

 Park History

-Los Caimanes was designated as a national park to provide protection for a section of the north-central Cuban coastal ecosystem within the Buenavista Biosphere Reserve.
-The park designation reinforces conservation management in an area subject to increasing pressure from tourism development.
+Los Caimanes was designated as a national park in 2002 to provide protection for a section of the north-central Cuban coastal ecosystem within the Buenavista Biosphere Reserve.
+[1] The park designation reinforces conservation management in an area subject to increasing pressure from tourism development.
 Cuba's CNAP manages the park in coordination with the Villa Clara provincial government and the Buenavista Biosphere Reserve administration.
-Conservation management focuses on protecting the mangrove forests, coral reef sections, and wildlife habitats from degradation associated with tourist development and fishing.
+The park is also listed as an Important Bird Area (IBA) as part of migratory corridors for birds traveling between North America and Cuba.

 Major Trails And Attractions

 Los Caimanes is most accessible as part of the broader tourist experience of the Cayería Norte resort area.
 Guided boat tours through the mangrove channels and coastal lagoons provide birdwatching and crocodile observation opportunities.
 Snorkeling and diving on the adjacent coral reef are organized through dive operators at the nearby resort cays.
-Flamingo observation at the coastal lagoons is a notable wildlife attraction.
 The park contributes to the eco-tourism offerings of the Buenavista Biosphere Reserve, providing nature experiences complementary to the beach resort activities of the Cayería Norte.

 Visitor Facilities And Travel